jsfehler/stere/docs/field.rst

 If an action is required to prepare the dropdown for usage (such as hovering over a button to open it) then this method can be overridden with the desired behaviour.

+In this example, Dropdown has been subclassed to hover over the Dropdown before clicking.

 .. code-block:: python

     from stere.fields import Dropdown